Filipe-Granha/Tazkz/README.md

 ### Deployment

 Open project in Android Studio.</br>
-At the time of writting (October 2017), if you're using OS Sierra 10.13 you might need to install HAXM manually.
+At the time of writing (November 2017), if you're using OS Sierra 10.13 you might need to install HAXM manually.

 ### Built With